ymyke/cardio/README.md

 - Turn all the notes here and in DOMAIN into a Github wiki.
 - Check TUI on linux / wsl.
 - Add titles to locations.
+- In FightLocation: Use some new computer strategy that brings more cards into play in later rounds of a fight.
+And that brings overall more and more cards into play as the rung increases.

 # More animations